ChillThemes/ChillThemes-Portfolio/readme.txt

 2. Type **ChillThemes Portfolio** into the Search input and click the **Search Plugin** button.
 3. Locate the **ChillThemes Portfolio** in the list of search results and click the **Install Now** button.
 4. Click the **Activate Plugin** link at the bottom of the install screen.
-5. You're done!
-You'll see a few new widgets in Appearance -> Widgets.

 = Using FTP =